DDohyeon2941/Improved-noise-filtering-algorithm-for-AdaBoost-using-the-inter-and-intra-class-variability-of-imbal/README.md

-Thank you for clarifying the noise injection process.
-Here’s the corrected README with the precise explanation that **noise injection** involves introducing samples from the opposite class, and that **inverse sampling** increases the complexity of data distribution, making prediction more challenging.

----

-# Improved Noise-Filtering Algorithm for AdaBoost Using Sample Weight-Based Noise Detection in Imbalanced Datasets
+# Improved noise-filtering algorithm for AdaBoost using the inter-and intra-class variability of imbalanced datasets

-This repository provides an implementation of a noise-filtering algorithm for AdaBoost, developed to improve classification accuracy in imbalanced datasets.
+This repository provides an implementation improved noise filtering method for AdaBoost, developed to improve classification accuracy in imbalanced datasets.
 By setting specific sample weight-based thresholds, the algorithm distinguishes between noise and essential minority samples, enhancing AdaBoost’s robustness in challenging, imbalanced data contexts.

 ## Table of Contents
 - [Overview](#overview)